Freeport Area of Bataan: Logo

 Logo as Bataan Export Processing Zone/Bataan Economic Zone (November 20, 1972–July 2010 (when the zone was named BEPZ/BEZ and under PEZA management), 2011 (stickers used to enter the zone's premises), 2012 (administration building), and present (overall usage/remaining traces left)).

 First logo as Freeport Area of Bataan (July 2010–June 2014).

-Before the abolishment of BEPZ/BEZ and turnover of the zone from Philippine Economic Zone Authority (PEZA) to Authority of the Freeport Area of Bataan (AFAB) on July 2010, the zone used the logo of PEZA.
+Before the abolishment of BEPZ/BEZ and turnover of the zone from Philippine Economic Zone Authority (PEZA) to Authority of the Freeport Area of Bataan (AFAB) in July 2010, the zone used the logo of PEZA.
 Despite the conversion from BEPZ/BEZ to FAB which abolished the former and turnover from PEZA to AFAB on a said month of 2010, there are still traces and references of BEPZ/BEZ still left, such as on some signages found on Mariveles Zigzag Road and on a welcome sign located after the zone's another sign with a guard house along Roman Superhighway.
 This logo was also used on stickers to enter the zone's premises until FAB started to issue its own sticker which succeeded the BEZ sticker and administration building in 2011 and 2012, respectively.

-The first logo as FAB, used from the turnover and conversion on July 2010 to June 2014, featured a phoenix symbol which symbolizes them - a rebirth of sorts, and AFAB text on a red rectangle.
-It was concurrently used with the 2011 FAB logo until the said month of 2014.
+The first logo as FAB, used from the turnover and conversion in July 2010 to June 2014, featured a phoenix symbol which symbolizes them - a rebirth of sorts, and AFAB text on a red rectangle.
+It was concurrently used with the 2011 FAB logo until June 2014 and only on the freeport zone's stickers released within 2011.

 The second and current logo of FAB, used since April 2011, features the FAB in blue text with red and blue swirl or spiral on the upper-right of the text, and the text "Freeport Area of Bataan" below.
 The swirl or spiral of the logo symbolizes growth, swirl's interlocking parts represents trade and partnership, and red and blue are reminiscent of national pride, with red exudes determination, passion and strength, and blue depicts stability and depth.
-This logo is currently used on the freeport zone's administration building since 2012.
-The logo's blue and red colors also reflect that the zone was inherited from BEPZ/BEZ/PEZA, with BEPZ/BEZ being the zone's former name and PEZA as its operator until the turnover of operations and management of the zone to AFAB on July 2010 that led to the abolishment of BEPZ/BEZ.
+This logo is currently used on the administration building and stickers since 2012.
+The logo's blue and red colors also reflect that the zone was inherited from BEPZ/BEZ/PEZA, with BEPZ/BEZ being the zone's former name and PEZA as its operator until the turnover of operations and management of the zone to AFAB in July 2010 that led to the abolishment of BEPZ/BEZ.